higherkindness/mu-graphql-example-elm/README.md

 ## Other technical notes:

 - [elm-graphql] also supports code-generation from introspection files, local schema files, and remote servers with introspection enabled _(it usually is)_.
-- In this particular example, it's better for us to use exactly that schema file, which was used for implementing backend, rather than keeping a duplicate schema in the client repo (in this case someday they will become inconsistent).
-However, in real applications, it could be great to have both backend and client code located in one repo together with the schema.
 - both [elm-graphql] and [elm-app] can be installed as global dependencies, but we don't consider it a good practice, because it immediately becomes harder to maintain versions.
 - old generated files are removed by [elm-graphql] automatically, we don't need to worry about it.
-- `curl` is not supported on Windows systems, but you can download the schema file manually.

   [elm ci]: https://github.com/kutyel/mu-graphql-example-elm/workflows/Elm%20CI/badge.svg
   [preview]: docs/preview.png